About Us

 Rehearsals: Saturdays, 2:00-4:00 PM (visitors welcome)

-2023 the Peralta Consort Musicians:
+2024 the Peralta Consort Musicians:

 Kraig Williams (Director, Recorders)

-Breene Yuen (Baroque Flute)
+Breene Yuen (Baroque Flute, Media Editor)

 Romola Georgia (Cello)